Chitrangada Singh: Commercial films and fluctuations (2011–2020)

 Singh started 2011 with Sudhir Mishra's Yeh Saali Zindagi, where she played a club singer Priti opposite Irrfan Khan.
 Despite positive reviews, it emerged an average grosser.
-Rajeev Masand noted, "Chitrangada uses her smoldering looks to create a mysterious character whose motivations and actions are unclear."
+Rajeev Masand noted, "Chitrangada uses her smouldering looks to create a mysterious character whose motivations and actions are unclear."
 Singh then played Tanya, an economics professor opposite Akshay Kumar in Rohit Dhawan's Desi Boyz.
 Taran Adarsh stated, "Chitrangada looks stunning and acts well, but her character isn't convincing."
 The film emerged a moderate success.
 In 2012, she performed a dance number in Shirish Kunder's Joker.

 Singh had three releases in 2013.
 She first appeared as a prostitute in the short film Kirchiyaan.
 She then played an ambitious Maya opposite Arjun Rampal in Sudhir Mishra's Inkaar, which was box office average despite positive reviews.
 Rachit Gupta of Filmfare praised her performance and chemistry with Rampal.
 Singh later played Anushka a career women, in Kapil Sharma's I, Me Aur Main opposite John Abraham, which was a box office failure.
 This was followed by a dance number in Anjaan (2014) and Gabbar Is Back (2015) and a special appearance in Munna Michael (2018).